thekaveman/orchard-dev/Getting-Started.md

     nothing to commit, working directory clean

 As stated, we are on the `master` branch - we are viewing the Orchard source code as it exists in the `master` branch.
-This is the release branch, which always contains the source code for the most recently released stable version of Orchard (`1.8.1` at the time of writing).
+This is the release branch, which always contains the source code for the most recently released stable version of Orchard (`1.9.1` at the time of writing).

-For developing the latest and greatest, we want to checkout (or switch to) the `1.x` branch, the active development branch.
-If you're developing against a different branch (e.g. `1.8.x`) the procedure is similar.
+For developing against another release, or the bleeding edge, we want to checkout (or switch to) another branch.
+To checkout the active development branch, type:

-    $ git checkout 1.x
+    $ git checkout dev

-This "switches" branches to `1.x`, and in effect gives us a different view of the files (you'll notice the messages about downloading changes).
+This "switches" branches to `dev`, and gives us a different view of the files (you'll notice the messages about downloading changes).
 Similarly, we can get status information:

     $ git status
-    On branch 1.x
+    On branch dev
-    Your branch is up-to-date with 'origin/1.x'.
+    Your branch is up-to-date with 'origin/dev'.

     nothing to commit, working directory clean

-Anytime you want to get the recent changes checked in by the community, simply run:
+Anytime you want to get recent changes committed by the community, simply run:

-    $ git pull origin 1.x
+    $ git pull origin dev

 ## Orchard Setup